Requirements for ISO 9001 Certification

 • Infrastructure and work environment

-• Monitoring and measuring resources (calibration where applicable)
+• Monitoring and measuring resources (including calibration where applicable)

-Documentation must be controlled, but ISO does not mandate a specific number of procedures.
+ISO 9001 does not mandate a specific number of procedures.
+Documentation must be controlled — not excessive.

 Clause 8: Operation